Akuro33/Akuro33/README.md

 - 👋 Hi, I’m Artur Zabieglinski
 - 👀 I’m interested in gaming, programing, Fantasy & Manga, baseball.
 - 🌱 I’m currently learning Java
-- 📫 How to reach me by Git or LinkedIn
+- 📫 How to reach me by: You can do it by Git or LinkedIn

 <!---
 Akuro33/Akuro33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.